porya-gohary/schedule_abstraction-main/README.md

 ### Aborting Jobs Past a Certain Point

-The uniprocessor analysis now also supports so-called **abort actions**, which allow specifying that if a job executes past a certain point in time, it will be forcefully stopped and discarded by the runtime environment.
+Older versions of the uniprocessor analysis (prior to v3.0.0) also supports so-called **abort actions**, which allow specifying that if a job executes past a certain point in time, it will be forcefully stopped and discarded by the runtime environment.
 To enable this support, pass a CSV file containing a list of abort actions using the `-a` option.
 For example:

 ```
 $ build/nptest -g examples/abort.jobs.csv -c -a examples/abort.actions.csv